San Luis Obispo, California: Mexican period

 When the Mexican War of Independence from Spain broke out in 1810, all California missions had to become virtually self-sufficient, receiving few funds or supplies from Spanish sources.
 Beginning soon after Mexico won her independence from Spain in 1821, anti-Spanish feelings led to calls for expulsion of the Spanish Franciscans and secularization of the missions.
-Because the fledgling Mexican government had many more important problems to deal with than far-off California, actual secularization didn't happen until the mid-1830s.
+Because the fledgling Mexican government had many more important problems to deal with than far-off California, actual secularization did not happen until the mid-1830s.

 After 1834, the mission became an ordinary parish, and most of its huge land holdings were broken up into land grants called ranchos.
 The ranchos were given by Mexican land grant from 1837 to 1846, with the mission itself being granted in the final year.
 The central community, however, remained in the same location and formed the nucleus of today's city of San Luis Obispo.